-Marriott Bonvoy Partners with Ethiopian Airlines, Taking Member Travel Benefits to New Heights
+Marriott Bonvoy Partners With Ethiopian Airlines, Taking Member Travel Benefits To New Heights

-(MENAFN- News.Africa-Wire) ADDIS ABABA, Ethiopia, March 24, 2026/ -- Marriott Bonvoy® (, Marriott International’s () award-winning travel programme and Ethiopian Airlines, Africa’s largest airline and a Star Alliance member, today announced a partnership that gives travellers more opportunities to earn and redeem points and miles across both hotel stays and flights.
+Marriott Bonvoy® ( ), Marriott International's ( ) award-winning travel programme and Ethiopian Airlines, Africa's largest airline and a Star Alliance member, today announced a partnership that gives travellers more opportunities to earn and redeem points and miles across both hotel stays and flights.

 Starting today, eligible members of Marriott Bonvoy and ShebaMiles, Ethiopian Airlines' loyalty programme, can convert ShebaMiles into Marriott Bonvoy points for hotel stays, upgrades and more, as well as Marriott Bonvoy points to ShebaMiles to book flights.
 Members can also choose whether to earn Marriott Bonvoy points or ShebaMiles when staying at properties participating in Marriott Bonvoy.